 If this is a repeated situation, the supervisor may use a strict tone and verbally reprimand them.
 If the situation is serious, the supervisor may bring the situation to the notice of HR which will then issue a warning letter to the employee.

-Writing warning letters is often challenging since the wordings must be thought out very carefully.
+Writing warning letters is often challenging since the wording must be thought out very carefully.
 If you are looking for a sample warning letter, then here are a few samples to help you draft a wise warning letter.

 Sample warning letter 1: